…of making many books there is no end; and much study is a weariness of the flesh.

 ——Of course!
 Where do you think I was going on all those Saturday mornings?

 He might have been winding me up, but maybe not.
 What kit I had I bought with my pocket money, so maybe he really didn’t know.
 No parent today will be unaware that their young adult is involved in a sports club — they’ll be mired too deep.
 If only for money and transportation.
+In Edinburgh at least these clubs are semi-official, there’s a sports coordinator in most schools to help organize them.
 Sports clubs aren’t what I’m talking about when I say clubs.

 The clubs I’m talking about are more like the chess club, the book club, the craft group, the dungeons and dragons coven.
 Clubs unrelated to education, hobbies and pastimes you might say.
 At Boroughmuir there were some clubs which you might call educational, the codes and cyphers club and the maths club.
 But even if they weren’t educational they had their part to play.